-Reducing the number of mosquitoes around your house will also help to prevent malaria.
-Mosquitoes lay their eggs in water, so if you store water near your house, make sure that it is tightly covered to prevent the mosquitoes from laying eggs in it, or keep small fish in ponds to eat the eggs and larvae.
+NReducing the number of J mosquitoes around your house will also help.
+Mosquitoes lay their eggs in water, so if you store water near your house, make sure that it is tightly covered to prevent the mosquitoes from laying eggs in it.
+It also helps to keep small fish in ponds as they eat the developing mosquitoes.
 Wherever you have uncovered or loosely covered water, like in a bathing tank, change the water entirely every few days to get rid of the developing mosquitoes.